UTSA-CS-3443/FroggyFinance/README.md

 2. **Game Play** Use arrow keys to get to Toad hut and bank, when in hut or bank use spacebar to start questions after dialog has been read.
 To answer question, use keys a or b. to get to next level move sprite to bottom right of screen.
 To go back a level move sprite to top left of screen.

 ## **Credits**
+Erika Mey
+Sofia Flores
-Erika Mey Project Froggy Finance Game.
+Project Froggy Finance Game.